-He said he introduced a bill that would require a federal agency proposing a regulation to determine the rule’s potential impact on jobs and costs to the consumer, but the measure has not been able to get out of committee.
-Manchin said West Virginia and several other states have rule-making review provisions to assure that an agency is following the law’s intent, and giving lawmakers a chance to respond if it isn’t.
-“Every cost should be considered,” he maintained.
-“It’s the only we’ll get consumers involved.”
+He said he introduced a bill that would require a federal agency proposing a regulation to determine the rule's potential impact on jobs and costs to the consumer, but the measure has not been able to get out of committee.
+Manchin said West Virginia and several other states have rule-making review provisions to assure that an agency is following the law's intent, and giving lawmakers a chance to respond if it isn't.
+"Every cost should be considered," he maintained.
+"It's the only way we'll get consumers involved."

 Manchin said that in building congressional coalitions to produce more domestic energy, every producing state should become involved.
 "Montana has two Democrats in the Senate—Max Baucus and Jon Tester—who are good people and ready to listen," he said.
 "Jeff Bingaman and Tom Udall from New Mexico also have good ideas."

 Virginia Petroleum Council Pres.
 Mike Ward said a legislative solution will be needed since Salazar's overly deliberated approach precludes an administrative change for now.
 "When he bumped the Virginia OCS sale from the 2012-17 schedule, that meant it would not take place for another seven years or more.
 That's simply too long to wait," he said.

 He said that the Warner-Webb bill would expand the lease area beyond the original sale's configuration and more actively involve military needs in its planning.
 "Revenue from lease payments and bonus bids could start to flow before drilling begins," he said.
 "Drilling offshore Virginia would be in a new frontier, just like the Gulf of Mexico, Alaska, and in onshore shales.
 Any East Coast activity would need state-of-the-art technology.
 There already are more than 250 industry standards and practices developed through the American Petroleum Institute, 85 of which are referenced in federal regulations."